 Test automation and release automation are concepts which can be applied to small software changes as well as large enterprise systems.
 Both reduce time and reduce risk to software changes.
 Don’t be held to ransom over costs in this space, as the idea is to effectively write once and run many times.
 The tools in this space are maturing, and these processes are becoming more commonplace.
 Release processes should not be overtly costly, resource-heavy or slow.

 4. Establish a design that can be delivered in small chunks

 This is the essence of agile, but it is surprising to see how often this is not implemented.
 Having a change programme that can be delivered through an established change pipeline enables companies to see a return on their investment more quickly.
 Any change that opens new sales lines or improves productivity will have a positive effect on the company balance sheet the sooner it is available.

 Working in partnership with suppliers depends on communication.
 Both parties need to understand exactly what is required and how to get the job done.
 Clarity, openness and honesty are qualities to have from the outset and will increase the chances of success and make failures and defects less likely.
 Along with these qualities is proximity.
 So much more can be achieved and understood at a faster pace when working closely together.

-Find out how Innovensa can deliver innovation and software change for you.
+Find out how Innovensa can deliver effective custom software innovation for you.